zainahmedsharif/Electric-Load-Forecasting-Using-Seq2Seq-with-Attention/README.md

 ```
 Here, P and G are predictions and ground values respectively.
 N is the number of values in the dataset.
 If an estimator is more accurate, it would result in a lower MAE.
 An inaccurate estimator would result in a higher MAE.

+The proposed architecture shows significant improvement compared to state-of-the-art algorithms found in the current AI lanscape.
+This can be observed in the plots below.

 ![image](https://github.com/user-attachments/assets/06f62391-e26f-44b9-b88f-f449173dfca4)